Setting up a SAML Integration

 Match by username@dnsdomainname

-Ensure the username in Okta matches the Global Identity UserId in Verify Privilege Manager, and the domain name part of the username matches the DNS domain name of the domain in Verify Privilege Manager.
+Ensure the username in your provider matches the Global Identity UserId in Verify Privilege Manager, and the domain name part of the username matches the DNS domain name of the domain in Verify Privilege Manager.
 We don’t import this directly from AD, so we have to get it from the Global Identity and AD foreign system data.